TobyMaxham/ip-anonymizer/README.md

 # IP-Anonymizer
-A package to make IP addresses anonymous
+A package to make IP addresses anonymous.

 ## Installation with Composer